 Do you want to make your writing better, or have you given up on your dream of being a great writer?

-Have you been talking about being a better writer for a long time?
+Have you been saying your writing isn't good enough?
 Well, that's the problem.
 Talking about it isn't going to make your writing better.

 You've got to act on the blog writing tips I'm going to share in this post.